miakizu/SECC8/README.md

   ```

 - **Disclaimer:**
   This tool is intended for legal and ethical use only.
-The author is **not liable** for any misuse or malicious activities conducted with this software.
+As the author, I am **not liable** for any misuse or malicious activities conducted with this software.
 Use it responsibly.

 ---